MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-set-up-cost-types.md

     >  If you have entered definitions in the **Totalling** fields for the line type of **End-Total** before you run the **Indent Cost Types** function, then you must enter the definitions again because the function overwrites the values in all **End-Total** fields.

 ## <a name="to-update-cost-types"></a>To update cost types
-1. In the **Cost Accounting Setup** window, select if you want the chart of cost types to be automatically updated when the chart of accounts is changed.
+1. On the **Cost Accounting Setup** page, select if you want the chart of cost types to be automatically updated when the chart of accounts is changed.
 2. In the **Align G/L Account** field, you can choose from the following options.

 - **No Alignment** - There is no corresponding change in the chart of cost types when you change the chart of accounts.